 The DTE signal is between 0.5 and 1 ppmv over the source region.
 This value is still lower than the 3 ppmv observed by Chédin et al. (2005, 2008).
 This difference can be due to several uncertainties in both observations and modelling.
-Equation (30) allows to distinguish three different sources of uncertainties: those relying on CO_2 emissions from biomass burning (F{CO_2}), those relying on the vertical distribution of those emissions in the atmosphere (the function / simulated, for example, by the pyrothermal plume model), and those relying on the derivation of the weighting function of satellite observations.
-Large uncertainties still rely on CO2 emissions from biomass burning, which are deduced from several variables independently evaluated, among

-- 5 them the burning area.
+Equation (30) allows to distinguish three different sources of uncertainties: estimation of CO2 emissions from biomass burning $(F{CO_2})$ , determination of the vertical distribution of those emissions in the atmosphere (the function I simulated, for example, by the pyro-thermal plume model), and the derivation of the weighting function of satellite observations.
+Large uncertainties are still related to CO2 emissions from biomass burning, which are deduced from several variables independently evaluated, among them the burning area.
 In addition, the simulation performed here corresponds to July 2006 while the observed signal is averaged between 1987 and 1990.
 The difference could thus be due to interannual variability of CO2 emissions.
-Concerning the pyrothermal plume model, the simulated vertical distribution of CO2 emissions strongly - depends on the prescribed mixing rates between the plume and its environment.
-This 10 point has to be investigated further in the future using observations and high resolution simulations of pyro-plumes.
+Concerning the pyrothermal plume model, the simulated vertical distribution of CO2 emissions strongly depends on the prescribed mixing rates between the plume and its environment.
+This point has to be investigated further in the future using observations and high resolution simulations of pyro-plumes.
 Uncertainties of an order of 50 hPa may also affect the location of the peak of the weighting function of satellite observations.
-Of course the maximum DTE signal would be obtained in case the peaks of the distributions / and W - coincide.
-By shifting the peak of the vertical distribution of CO2 concentration / from 650 to 350 hPa, we get: $\Gamma{550} = 0.47$, $\Gamma{450} = 0.57$ and $\Gamma{350} = 0.64$ leading to a factor 2 on the DTE signal obtained.
-Note that part of the differences between the simulated and observed DTE could also come from contaminations of the retrieved DTE signal by either ozone, dust or smoke aerosols, or remaining (undetected) thin clouds, however not expected to exceed 1 ppm at that time of the year (see Chédin et al., 2009).
-20 fire characteristics, burning area and heat flux released, and environmental conditions.
-25 The model is first shown to satisfactorily reproduce the characteristics of two well documented fires in boreal and tropical regions in 1-D configuration.
-Sensitivity tests to fire characteristics show that, despite less favourable conditions, emissions from tropical fires may also penetrate well above the boundary layer depending on the heat flux or burning area.
-Sensitivity tests to scheme parameters highlight the key role of mixing prescription between the pyro-plume and its environment.
-In the future, 3-D explicit 5 simulations of large fire plumes may help validate, tune and improve the pyro-thermal plume model on those aspects.
+Of course the maximum DTE signal would be obtained in case the peaks of the distributions I and W coincide.
+By shifting the peak of the vertical distribution of CO2 concentration I from 650 to 350 hPa, we get: $\Gamma{550}=0.47$ , $\Gamma{450}=0.57$ and $\Gamma{350}=0.64$ leading to a factor 2 on the DTE signal obtained.